VarozzaEJ/keepr/README.md

 ## Contributing

 We welcome contributions to Keepr!
-If you have suggestions or want to report bugs, please submit them through our [GitHub repository]([https://github.com/varozzaej/keepr](https://github.com/VarozzaEJ/keepr/discussions/1)).
+If you have suggestions or want to report bugs, please submit them through the discussions tab in this repository.

 ---